Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Coarse-Grained Stochastic Dynamics and Hierarchical Likelihood

 In general, this procedure induces non-Gaussian contributions inherited from $S_{\rm NG}$.
 In this work, we focus on the Gaussian sector and retain only $S_0$, resulting in a quadratic effective action.
 The implications will be discussed in Sec.~\ref{sec:gplm}.

-Our framework can be formulated through three ingredients: the layered halo graph $\mathcal{G}$, the latent galaxy state $\mathbf{x}(t)$ defined on its nodes, and the observables $\mathbf{y}$.
-The joint distribution can be factorized as
+Our framework can be formulated through three ingredients: the layered halo graph $\mathcal{G}$, the latent galaxy state $\mathbf{x}(t)$ defined on its nodes, and an endpoint data vector $d_{\rm end}$ that summarizes the observed or externally inferred late-time halo-galaxy state.
+The corresponding joint distribution can be written schematically as